dret/webconcepts/concepts/link-relation/terms-of-service.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/terms-of-service"
 title:         "Link Relation: terms-of-service"
+concept-name:  Link Relation
+concept-value: terms-of-service
 description: "The \"terms-of-service\" link relation can be used to refer to a resource describing the terms of service associated with the link's context.
 The terms of service can be any resource that describes the rules to which a consumer of the service must agree to follow when using the service provided by the link's context."
 ---